billscofield/HuaWei/Linux/softwarePackageManagement/software_package_management.md

            libreadline2 is installed, libc5 and ncurses3.0 (and ldso) must also be installed; libreadlineg2 and libreadline2-altdev do not have to be installed.
 For the specific meaning of the remainder of the output it is best to consult the apt source code.

-    1. search - Search the package list for a regex pattern performs a full text search on all available package lists for the POSIX regex pattern given, see regex(7).
-It searches the package names and the descriptions for an occurrence of the regular expression and prints out the package name and the short description, including virtual package names.
     1. depends - Show raw dependency information for a package

     1. rdepends - Shows a listing of each reverse dependency a package has.
         哪些软件依赖你所写的软件
         apt-cache rdepends libc6

+    1. search - Search the package list for a regex pattern performs a full text search on all **available package lists** for the POSIX regex pattern given, see regex(7).
+It searches the package names and the descriptions for an occurrence of the regular expression and prints out the package name and the short description, including **virtual package names**???.

     1. pkgnames - List the names of all packages in the system pkgnames [prefix]
             This command prints the name of each package APT knows.
 The optional argument is a prefix match to filter the name list.
 The output is suitable for use in a shell tab complete function and the output is generated extremely quickly.
 This command is best used with the --generate option.

             Note that a package which APT knows of is not necessarily available to download, installable or installed, e.g. virtual packages are also listed in the generated list.

+            同 apt list ， 列出repository中的

-    1. policy - Show policy settings
+    1. policy  pkg - Show policy settings
         软件来源 应该是 /etc/apt/sources.list 以及 PPA

-    1. policy <pkg>
+        500 and 100 are the priority numbers.
+        To learn more about them, I recommend man apt_preferences.
+        500 corresponds to installable, 还有安装地址，即apt源
+        100 means installed.

     1. madison <pkg>
         It displays available versions of a package in a tabular format.
         查询可用的软件包的版本

-    1. dumpavail
+    1. dumpavail???
         dumpavail prints out an available list to stdout.
 This is suitable for use with dpkg(1) and is used by the dselect(1) method.
         应该是 软件源中一共可用的软件有多少